jorshi/ddsp-timbre-remap/README.md

 </div>

-This repository contains training code for our NIME 2024 paper *Real-time Timbre Remapping with Differentiable DSP*.
+This repository contains training code for our *Real-time Timbre Remapping with Differentiable DSP*, presented at NIME 2024.
-This research explored the application of differentiable digital signal processing (DDSP) towards timbral control of an audio synthesizer.
-In this work we explored mapping timbral changes represented as audio features extracted from an input audio (i.e., drums) to synthesizer parameter modulations.
-To enable real-time control we introduced neural networks which learn to map from short windows of audio features extracted from a detected onset to synthesizer parameters.
-This allows for real-time control of a synthesizer from an audio input.
+This research explores the application of differentiable digital signal processing (DDSP) towards timbral control of an audio synthesizer.

+Audio features are extracted from input percussive audio (i.e., drums) at detected onsets and are mapped to synthesizer parameter modulations using neural networks.
+There neural networks are trained to estimated parameter modulations that result in desired timbral and dynamic modulations for a differentiable drum synth based on the Roland TR-808.

+**Coming Soon** -- export trained models and load them in an audio plug-in for real-time timbre remapping.

 ## Install